Playable Classes

 Barbarian (Playable in Starter Set)

-Fierce and relentless warriors who draw power from primal instinct and raw physical dominance, Barbarians trade refinement for devastation - excelling in brutal melee combat across every environment from frozen mountain peaks to untamed wild plains, where rage is a resource and restraint is a weakness.
+Fierce and relentless hunters who draw power from primal instinct and raw physical dominance, Barbarians trade refinement for devastation - excelling in brutal melee combat across every environment from frozen mountain peaks to untamed wild plains, where rage is a resource and restraint is a weakness.

 Bard